Time difference Uzbekistan

 (To) please yourself Uzbekistan

-Shops are generally open every day in urban centres and tourist areas.
-Small craftsmen also open the doors of their shops and workshops every day during the high tourist season, but may reduce their opening hours or days in winter.
-Nevertheless, it is often possible to find the telephone number for opening the door in the shop window or at a neighbour's home.
+Stores are generally open every day in urban centers and tourist areas.
+Small craftsmen also open their stores and workshops every day in the high tourist season, but may reduce their opening hours or days in winter.
+Nevertheless, it is often possible to find the telephone number to open the door on the shop window or from a neighbor.

 Get out Uzbekistan